Ochijehfranklin/alx-low_level_programming/README.md

-This project would be about C programming language
+This would make me better at debugging